MobileFirst-Platform-Developer-Center/DevCenter/_posts/2018/2018-12-20-HTTP2-proxy-support.md

 #### Enable proxy modules & Configure Forward Proxy

-Once the related modules are installed and enabled, to load and enable the proxy modules follow the below steps
+After the related modules are installed and enabled, to load and enable the proxy modules follow the steps below:

-* Navigate to proxy.load file under /etc/apache2/mods-enabled folder
+1. Navigate to `proxy.load` file under `/etc/apache2/mods-enabled` folder.
-* Edit the proxy.load to add the below lines
+2. Edit the `proxy.load` to add the below lines:
 ```
   LoadModule proxy_connect_module /usr/lib/apache2/modules/mod_proxy_connect.so
   LoadModule proxy_ftp_module /usr/lib/apache2/modules/mod_proxy_ftp.so
   LoadModule proxy_http_module /usr/lib/apache2/modules/mod_proxy_http.so
 ```
-* To configure the forward proxy edit the proxy.conf file in the folder /etc/apache2/mods-enabled.
-Edit the Proxy Server section to make sure the proxy section contains the below details
+3. To configure the forward proxy, edit the `proxy.conf` file in the folder `/etc/apache2/mods-enabled`.
+Edit the Proxy Server section to make sure the proxy section contains the below details:
 ```
   # Proxy Server directives.
 Uncomment the following lines to enable the proxy server:
   <IfModule mod_proxy.c>